Free Printable: Low Carb & Keto Food ListGet It Now

 - Vanilla Extract – Use the best quality extract you can (this one is awesome!).

 - Besti Powdered Monk Fruit Allulose Blend – The sweetened used here is super important.
 Using anything granulated will yield a grainy result, anything liquid will prevent the filling from setting, and many brands of powdered sugar substitute will crystallize after cooling, resulting in a gritty texture as well.
 Powdered Besti is the only one I recommend here, though powdered allulose would also work — you’d need to use 33% more.

 - Wholesome Yum Almond Flour – Helps thicken the filling.

 - Lemon Juice – Fresh lemon juice makes a big difference here!
 Bottled juice will still work, but is less flavorful.

 - Lemon Zest – Enhances the tart, lemony flavor.
 Don’t skip it!

 How To Make Keto Lemon Bars

-- Pro Tip 1: Don’t poke holes in the crust.
+- Don’t poke holes in the crust.
 This will cause the filling to run underneath it.
-While my almond flour pie crust calls for poking holes to prevent bubbling, do NOT do that with sugar-free lemon bars.
-Another way to prevent the filling from leaking out is to have parchment paper over all four sides of the pan – you don’t want to lose any of the filling, trust me!
+While my almond flour pie crust (with similar ingredients) calls for poking holes to prevent bubbling, do NOT do that with sugar-free lemon bars.

-- Pro Tip 2: These bars might crack a bit when they cool.
+- Bars may crack after cooling.
+Mine didn’t crack, but sometimes they can.
 After you cut the bars, the cracks aren’t that noticeable, but if you really want to avoid it, you can bake them in a water bath and watch them closely.

 Can You Freeze Lemon Bars?